GreengagePlum/Project-IOT/server/README.md

 This part describes the MQTT communications used to make the whole system come together. **MQTT v5** is considered for use in this project.

+The keepalive interval has to be **strictly** lower than 6 seconds.

 ### Channels

 Here is an overview of the MQTT channels used between the ESP32s and the web server to relay all the necessary